jadack-msft/Newtonsoft.Json/ALTSPACE.md

 # Building Newtonsoft.Json for Altspace

 You should utilize the `runbuild.ps1` script found within the `Build/` directory at the root of the repo.
 This will run a build process that results in binaries being generated and placed in the `Src/Newtonsoft.Json/bin/Release/` directory.
 We care about the `portable+net40+win8+wpa81+wp8+sl5` binary.
-Rename the `.dll` and `.xml` files to be `Newtonsoft.Json.IL2CPP.(dll|xml)` and copy them in to the Altspace `Assets/Plugins` directory.
+Copy the `.dll` and `.xml` files in to the Altspace `Assets/Plugins` directory.